naver/searchad-apidoc/README.md

 # Naver Search AD API

 ##Inspection Notice (2016/7)

 Date: July, 14, 2016 (Thursday) 2:00 AM - 4:00 AM

-      (Korea Standard Time,The inspection time may vary depending on the conditions.)
+      (Korea Standard Time, The inspection time may vary depending on the conditions.)

 API service will be suspended during the inspection period.

 ## API Specification